-1 Student Records

-2

-3 Maintenance of School Student Records

-4

-5 The District maintains two (2) sets of school records for each student - a permanent record and a

-6 cumulative record.

-7

-8 The permanent record will include:

-9

-10 Basic identifying information

-11 Academic work completed (transcripts)

-12 Level of achievement (grades, standardized achievement tests)

-13 Immunization records (per § 20-5-506, MCA)

-14 Attendance record

-15 Statewide student identifier assigned by the Office of Public Instruction

-16

-17 Each student's newscount file as defined by the board of multiple direction must be newscountly

-18 Each student's permanent file, as defined by the board of public education, must be permanently

-19 kept in a secure location.

-20 The cumulative record may include:

-21 The cumulative record may include.

-22 Intelligence and aptitude scores

-23 Psychological reports

-24 25 Participation in extracurricular activities

-26 Honors and awards

-27 Teacher anecdotal records

-28 Verified reports or information from non-educational persons

-29 Verified information of clear relevance to the student's education

-30 Information pertaining to release of this record

-31 Disciplinary information

-32 Camera footage only for those students directly involved in the incident

-33 Camera rootage only for those stadents directly involved in the melacit

-34 Information in the permanent record will indicate authorship and date and will be maintained in

-35 perpetuity for every student who has been enrolled in the District.
-Cumulative records will be

-36 maintained for eight (8) years after the student graduates or permanently leaves the District.

-37 Cumulative records which may be of continued assistance to a student with disabilities, who

-38 graduates or permanently withdraws from the District, may, after five (5) years, be transferred to

-39 the parents or to the student if the student has succeeded to the rights of the parents.

-40

-41 The building principal will be responsible for maintenance, retention, or destruction of a

-42 student's permanent or cumulative records, in accordance with District procedure established by
+Student Records 1 2 Maintenance of School Student Records 3 4 The District maintains two (2) sets of school records for each student - a permanent record and a 5 cumulative record.
+6 7 8 The permanent record will include: 9 Basic identifying information 10 Academic work completed (transcripts) 11 Level of achievement (grades, standardized achievement tests) 12 Immunization records (per § 20-5-506, MCA) 13 Attendance record 14 Statewide student identifier assigned by the Office of Public Instruction 15 16 17 Each student's permanent file, as defined by the board of public education, must be permanently 18 kept in a secure location.
+19 20 The cumulative record may include: 21 22 Intelligence and aptitude scores 23 Psychological reports 24 Participation in extracurricular activities 25 Honors and awards 26 Teacher anecdotal records 27 Verified reports or information from non-educational persons 28 Verified information of clear relevance to the student's education 29 30 Information pertaining to release of this record Disciplinary information 31 32 Camera footage only for those students directly involved in the incident 33 Information in the permanent record will indicate authorship and date and will be maintained in 34 perpetuity for every student who has been enrolled in the District.
+Cumulative records will be 35 36 maintained for eight (8) years after the student graduates or permanently leaves the District.
+Cumulative records which may be of continued assistance to a student with disabilities, who 37 graduates or permanently withdraws from the District, may, after five (5) years, be transferred to 38 39 the parents or to the student if the student has succeeded to the rights of the parents.
+40 The building principal will be responsible for maintenance, retention, or destruction of a 41 student's permanent or cumulative records, in accordance with District procedure established by

-the Superintendent.
+43 44 the Superintendent.